A violent ambush in Idaho leaves 2 firefighters dead and 1 injured. What to know about the attack

 Cellphone data helps law enforcement find the suspect

-Faced with more than 17,000 square feet of containment area, part of it burning, authorities used cellphone data to narrow their search.
+Faced with more than 17,000 square feet (1,580 square meters) of containment area, part of it burning, authorities used cellphone data to narrow their search.
 They identified a cell signal around 3:15 p.m. and noticed it had not changed location for some time, Norris said.

 A tactical response team went to the location and found a deceased man with a weapon nearby.
 Officials believe the man was the shooter, the sheriff said.
 Investigators said the gunman acted alone.